aws-samples/amazon-sagemaker-model-serving-using-aws-cdk/README.md

 - 3: 'Business'
 - 4: 'Sci/Tech'

 If you are not ready for pytorch, please refer to this [installation guide](https://github.com/pytorch/text#installation).
+In this repository, pytorch version is 1.8.0, torchtext version is 0.9.0.

 ```bash
 git clone https://github.com/pytorch/text.git torchtext